HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="What_information_is_shown_in_my_wallet">What information is shown in my wallet?</span>

-Your wallet shows how many Blurt and Blurt Dollar tokens you have in your account.
-It shows how much Blurt Power it has, and how much BP is delegated.
-It also shows how many of your BLURT and Blurt Dollar tokens are being held in the savings account, which is a balance that is subject to 3 day withdraw waiting period.
-The wallet page shows any the progress of any Blurt Dollar to BLURT conversions as well as the status of a power down.
-It also shows an estimated value of all the tokens in your account, based on the recent market price of BLURT.
+Your wallet shows how many BLURT tokens you have in your account.
+It shows how much Blurt Power you have, and how much BP is delegated to other accounts.
+It also shows how many of your BLURT tokens are being held in the savings account, which is a balance that is subject to 3 day withdraw waiting period.
+The wallet page shows any the progress of your BP to BLURT power down.
+It also shows an estimated value of all the tokens in your account, based on the recent market price of BLURT from a basket of exchanges.

 <a href="#Table_of_Contents_Site_Navigation">^</a>

-## <span id="How_do_I_transfer_my_BLURT_or_Blurt_Dollars_into_savings">How do I transfer my BLURT or BLURT Dollars into savings?</span>
+## <span id="How_do_I_transfer_my_BLURT_or_Blurt_Dollars_into_savings">How do I transfer my BLURT into Savings?</span>

-Your savings balance is BLURT and HBD tokens that are subject to 3 day withdraw waiting period.
+Your savings balance is BLURT tokens that are subject to 3 day withdraw waiting period.
 This is an extra security measure in case your account credentials are compromised.
-To transfer BLURT or HBD tokens into savings, click on the drop-down arrow next to BLURT or BLURT DOLLARS in your wallet, and select "Transfer to Savings".
+To transfer BLURT tokens into savings, click on the drop-down arrow next to BLURT in your wallet, and select "Transfer to Savings".
+As of writing, the Savings account serves like a zero-interest deposit account.

 <a href="#Table_of_Contents_Site_Navigation">^</a>

 ## <span id="How_do_I_send_money_to_another_user">How do I send money to another user?</span>

--   From your wallet page, click the BLURT or Blurt Dollar balances with the down arrow next to them.
+-   From your wallet page, click the BLURT balance with the down arrow next to them.
 -   In the drop-down menu, click 'Transfer'.
--   Type the username of the account you want to send the BLURT or Blurt Dollars to.
+-   Type the username of the account you want to receive the BLURT.
 Double and triple check the spelling.
--   Enter the amount of BLURT or Blurt Dollars to send.
+-   Enter the amount of BLURT to send.
 -   Enter a memo to go along with the transaction (optional).
 -   Click Submit.
 -   You will be prompted for your password.
-You will need to enter your master password or active key.
+You will need to enter your master password or active key - *not* your posting key.

 <a href="#Table_of_Contents_Site_Navigation">^</a>